 Kat Burki Vitamin C Intensive Day Cream ($90).
 This natural formula combines an ocean mineral complex and 15% vitamin C to brighten and even out skin tone.
 It also repairs and prevents UV-related damage, boosts collagen production and reduces hyperpigmentation.

 You won't come across vitamin D very often as it is hard to get it to absorb topically.
-One of our rare finds is Elizabeth Dehn for One Love Organics Active Moisture Time Release Vitamin D Moisture Mist ($39 in the shop).
+One of our rare finds is Elizabeth Dehn for One Love Organics Active Moisture Time Release Vitamin D Moisture Mist ($39).
 This spray-on moisturizer uses shitake mushroom extract, which is a good source of ergocalciferol or vitamin D2 that soothes irritation and redness.
 Calming and hydrating alpine rose extract helps to increase skin's resistance to environmental stressors and dryness.

 What vitamin E does for skin